 Heatmaps for apps take the much of the guesswork out of app analytics.
-Earlier analytics provided lots of very general data; it told us where app users were going, when they left/converted, and other such general features.
-A heatmap specifically provides lets us drill down into the data and see exactly what individual elements on each app screen are working.
+Earlier analytics provided lots of very general data; it told us where app users were going when they left/converted, and other such general features.
+A heat map specifically provides lets us drill down into the data and see exactly what individual elements on each app screen is working.
 The value that this tool provides to app analytics is extensive and undeniable.

 With heatmaps, app designers and developers can determine where they should locate ads to be the least intrusive without sacrificing effectiveness.
 It helps nail down exactly where to start pushing in-app purchases without chasing off users – or preventing users from easily purchasing products they want!